Unofficial-Filman-Client/unofficial-filman-client/README.md

 ## TODO

-- Allow users to choose the language and quality of the video.
 - Make a custom video overlay.
 - Add Google/Android TV support.
 - Check internet access.
-- Settings to choose title language and themes
 - Add film to "To watch List"
 - Save progress for watched films and episodes